 11:45 - 1:15 pm On-Ice Training Session #1

 2:00 - 3:00 pm Dryland Training

 Our progressive dryland training circuit focuses on plyometric exercises to enhance an athlete's quick-twitch muscles.
-We utilize these plyometric exercises along with Overspeed training through speed chutes, power harness', and bungee cords to help augment the quickness, speed and power development initiated on-ice.
+We utilize these plyometric exercises along with Overspeed training through speed chutes, power harnesses', and bungee cords to help augment the quickness, speed, and power development initiated on-ice.

 Conditioning and flexibility are discussed and encouraged during these sessions by educating players on proper hydration, how to prepare for a game or practice, how to train during the pre-season, and what each player can do to maintain their optimal physical condition during the season.